 Without a porch, you’ll have to put ALL your gear in the tent or just hope it doesn’t rain.
 Or that a slug doesn’t crawl into your boots at night and make them all slimy. 😉

-Easy to Get Up, Suck to Get Down
+6. They Are Easy to Get Up but Hard to Get Down

 Yeah, you might be able to get a Pop Up tent setup in 2 seconds, but getting it folded back down can be tricky.
 I’ve been told it can take multiple people.